Zohair-coder/cst480-website/docs/activities/Activity 1a/step-2.md

 sudo vim /etc/ssh/sshd_config
 ```

 This is the configuration file for the ssh service.
-System services are also known as daemons, hence why it’s called sshd_config.
+System services are also known as daemons, hence why it’s called ssh*d*_config.
 Daemons are programs that run constantly in the background.
 This file is only writable by root, which is why we need sudo.
 You’ll be prompted for your password the first time you use sudo in a session — you’ll use the same password for sudo that you do for logging in (again, not the root password).

 Find the line PermitRootLogin and change the yes to a no. Save and quit (enter command mode with ESC, then type `:wq`), then run